 Below, we report results for oculomotor data (Section 3.1) and electro-encephalographic data (Section 3.2) separately.
-As all our participants answered more than 85% of the questions correctly, we excluded no participants on the basis of task performance.
-To preview our results: in line with Brothers and Traxler (2016) and Snell et al. (2017a), syntactic compatibility was not found to have an influence on the oculomotor measures.
-However, we established a clear-and early-effect of syntactic compatibility on brain potentials.
+As all our participants answered more than 85% of the questions correctly, we excluded no participants on the basis of task performance (note that 2AFC task accuracy was not used as criterion for excluding single trials).
+To preview our results: in line with Brothers and Traxler (2016) and Snell, Meeter, and